bgeertsen/team-profile-generator/README.md

 ## Installation

-Clone the repo, or download the zip file and extract.
+Clone the repo, or download the zip file and extract the files.
 In the terminal run 'npm i' and that's all!
 (video in next section covers installation and a usage demo)